junxit/us-congress-bills-115/metadata.md

 - 2017-03-20 — Mr. Davis, Rodney moved to suspend the rules and pass the bill.
 - 2017-03-20 — On motion to suspend the rules and pass the bill Agreed to by voice vote. (text of measure as passed: CR H2208)
 - 2017-03-20 — Passed/agreed to in House: On motion to suspend the rules and pass the bill Agreed to by voice vote.(text of measure as passed: CR H2208)
+- 2017-03-21 — Received in the Senate and Read twice and referred to the Committee on Agriculture, Nutrition, and Forestry.